nasa/astrobee/INSTALL.md

 Next, install all required dependencies:
-*Note: `root` access is necessary to install the compiled debian packages below*
+*Note: `root` access is necessary to install the compiled debian packages below* *Note: Before running this please ensure that your system is completely updated
+    by running 'sudo apt-get update' and then 'sudo apt-get upgrade'*

     pushd $SOURCE_PATH
     cd scripts/setup